 Simulate the Format

--The Digital LSAT-
+-The LSAT-

-For more information about the Digital LSAT see the LSAT Overview.
+For more information about the LSAT see the LSAT Overview.
 To access the two free Prep Tests or purchase the LSAT Prep Plus package from LSAT follow the instructions under “Practice Tests” on the Free Resources page or visit LSAC’s website here: https://www.lsac.org/lsat/prep.
-You will need to create an LSAC account if you have not already done so in order to access the two free practice tests.
+You will need to create an LSAC account if you have not already done so in order to access the free practice tests.

 -The Experimental Section-